CubeAPM

 Multi-Agent Support

-CubeAPM: CubeAPM supports multiple agents out of the box — OpenTelemetry, Prometheus, Datadog, New Relic, and Elastic — making migration painless for teams switching from incumbent tools.
-Its unified ingestion layer automatically maps traces, logs, and metrics without vendor-specific configurations, ensuring quick onboarding for DevOps and SRE teams.
+CubeAPM: CubeAPM supports multiple agents including OpenTelemetry, Prometheus, Datadog, New Relic, and Elastic, making migration straightforward.
+Its unified ingestion maps traces, logs, and metrics automatically, enabling faster onboarding for DevOps and SRE teams.

 Grafana: Grafana integrates widely through plug-ins such as Prometheus, InfluxDB, StatsD, and Loki.
-However, it often requires manual configuration of exporters, data sources, and backends.
+However, it often requires manual configuration of backends.
 For teams already managing open-source telemetry, it’s highly flexible but demands engineering time for upkeep.

 Sumo Logic: Sumo Logic uses the Sumo OTel Collector to gather logs, metrics, and traces.
-While effective for its own ecosystem, integrations outside its collector stack are limited.
-This can slow adoption in multi-vendor or hybrid setups.
+While effective for its own ecosystem, integrations with other vendor agents such as New Relic or Datadog is limited.

 MELT Support (Metrics, Events, Logs, Traces)

 CubeAPM: Delivers end-to-end MELT coverage natively — metrics, logs, traces, and events within a single backend.
-Teams can correlate application latency, system errors, and real user sessions instantly, reducing mean-time-to-resolution (MTTR) by up to 40%.
+Teams can correlate application latency, system errors, and real user sessions instantly, reducing mean-time-to-resolution (MTTR).
 Its event correlation engine connects telemetry streams for deeper root cause analysis.

-Grafana: Provides full MELT through the LGTM stack — Loki for logs, Tempo for traces, and Mimir for metrics.
-While powerful for visualization, it requires multiple components, each with separate configuration and scaling.
-Ideal for teams that already maintain open-source telemetry pipelines.
+Grafana: Provides full MELT through the LGTM stack using Loki for logs, Tempo for traces, and Mimir for metrics.
+While powerful for visualization, it requires multiple components with separate configuration and scaling, making it best suited for teams already running open-source telemetry pipelines.

 Sumo Logic: Covers logs, metrics, and traces out of the box, and extends to events through its SIEM module.
-It offers strong analytics and anomaly detection, but MELT correlation isn’t native, often requiring additional parsing or dashboards for context.
+It offers strong analytics and anomaly detection.

 Deployment Options